tongyy/clean-code-rules/Interfaces and Implementations.md

 Interfaces and Implementations

-The preceding I, so common in
-today¡¦s legacy wads, is a distraction at best and too much information at worst.
+The preceding I, so common in today's legacy wads, is a distraction at best and too much information at worst.

 :-1: bad
 ```